Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 # Automated CI/CD Pipeline with AWS for Java Web Application
 ![image](https://github.com/user-attachments/assets/5ad24dfe-b2c7-4063-8994-ce73112a309f)
 ## Project Overview
-In this project, the goal was to set up a fully automated CI/CD pipeline using AWS services for a Java-based web application.
-The primary goal was to create a reliable, secure and easy-to-manage workflow, covering everything from source control to deployment with modern cloud tools.
+The goal was to set up a fully automated CI/CD pipeline using AWS services for a Java-based web application.
+This project addresses the challenges of manual deployment, which is often slow and error-prone, by creating a reliable, secure, and easy-to-manage workflow covering source control to deployment with modern cloud tools.

-The pipeline was built using four essential AWS services:
+The pipeline leverages four key AWS services:

-- AWS CodePipeline to orchestrate the entire process
+- AWS CodePipeline to orchestrate the process
-- AWS CodeBuild for efficient and automated builds
+- AWS CodeBuild for automated builds
-- AWS CodeDeploy for smooth and reliable deployments
+- AWS CodeDeploy for reliable deployments
-- AWS CodeArtifact for secure managemnt of dependencies
+- AWS CodeArtifact for secure dependency management

-GitHub was used for version control, ensuring that any changes automatically triggered the pipeline, leading to deployments on an EC2 instance provisioned through CloudFormation.
-This made software updates faster and more efficient.
+GitHub handles version control, triggering the pipeline on code changes, leading to deployments on an EC2 instance provisioned via CloudFormation.
+This integration accelerates deployment frequency, reduces human errors, and improves traceability.

 ### Environment Setup
-The development process started by configuring a remote EC2 instance and setting up secure SSH access with a key pair.
-I secured the private key by setting its permissions to read-only for the owner, preventing unauthorized access.
+I began by configuring a remote EC2 instance with secure SSH access, restricting the private key permissions to prevent unauthorized use.
 ![image](https://github.com/user-attachments/assets/e2106c4e-0e46-46d4-8682-7ece63271389)

-Using the "Remote – SSH extension" in Visual Studio Code, remote development felt seamless.
-Once the key pair was ready, I connected to the EC2 instance with `ssh -i "shanikah-keypair.pem" ec2-user@44.202.28.117`, enabling interaction via its public IPv4 DNS address.
+Using Visual Studio Code's Remote – SSH extension, I connected seamlessly to the instance:
+`ssh -i "shanikah-keypair.pem" ec2-user@44.202.28.117`

 ![image](https://github.com/user-attachments/assets/4ff35c90-5381-4851-8293-dd4ca76d2f61)

 To establish the core environment, Java and Maven were installed on the EC2 instance.
-The application’s framework was then structured using Maven’s archetype feature, standardized the directory layout for code and web assets.
-This was achieved with the command:
+Java and Maven were installed on the EC2 instance.
+The application’s framework was structured using Maven’s archetype feature to standardize the directory layout:

 ```
 mvn archetype:generate